GeowazM/Short_introduction_to_UAV_mapping/README.md

 ---

 This repository serves as a short guide to
-* acquire data with an UAV and
+* acquire data with a UAV and
 * process data via Structure-from-Motion (SfM)

 ---